AVSystem/developer-zone/docs/academy/exercise5.md

 * Completed [exercise 4A](../academy/exercise4a.md) from module 4
 * Completed [exercise 4B](../academy/exercise4b.md) from module 4

+## What is Bootloader and why do I need this here?

+A bootloader as a program is responsible for loading and launching the operating system or firmware of a computer or embedded system.
+It is typically the initial program that runs when a device is powered on or restarted.
+The bootloader undertakes the essential configuration of internal modules, ensuring that fundamental settings are established for subsequent operations.

 ## Implement Firmware Update

 Anjay comes with a built-in Firmware Update module, which simplifies FOTA implementation for the user.
 Let’s dive into the code and discuss its most important fragments.

 !!!
 Note
-    This part only describes functions that are in the code in **Anjay-pico-client/firmware_update** folder.
+    This part only describes functions that are in the code in **Anjay-pico-client/firmware_update** directory.
 The user doesn’t have to modify the code.

 In our code, firmware update module installation will be taken by the function declared in **firmware_update.h**: